utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 ## Viewing performance metrics

-During a performance test, all requests are sent from the local system where you are running the Postman desktop app.
+During a performance test, all requests are sent from your computer where you are running the Postman desktop app.
 The performance test runner displays performance metrics in real time so you can observe how your API performs under load.

 <img alt="Viewing performance metrics" src="https://assets.postman.com/postman-docs/v10/performance-test-graph-v10-xx.jpg"/>